airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 ## Manage schema changes

-Airbyte detects changes in your source schema and allows you to review the changes.
+Once every 24 hours, Airbyte checks for changes in your source schema and allows you to review the changes and fix breaking changes.

 :::note

-* Schema changes are flagged in your connection, but they will not affect your destination.
+Schema changes are flagged in your connection but are not propagated to your destination.
-* Airbyte updates the source schema before syncs, but only once a day.
-* [Breaking changes](#fix-breaking-schema-changes) can only occur in the **Cursor** or **Primary key** fields.

 :::